 - Budget – very important!
 Keep in mind the cost of fuel and campsite fees as well.

 - Size – think about who you’ll be traveling with.
 Will you need car seats, strollers and other gear for babies and children?
 Do you plan to take along bicycles or other sport equipment?
+Will you need a hitch for extra equipment?
 It’s a good idea to make sure you have a campervan with room to store these things.

 - Maneuverability – Europe has some particularly narrow and bendy roads and if you’re going to be taking the campervan into the mountains or on a ferry, you want to make sure that you pick one that you can fit into tight spaces.

 You’ll also want to ask about cleaning fees, what’s included such as kitchen items, outdoor seating, bedding, tools, which countries the vehicle is allowed to be taken, and specific details of insurance.

 Starting in Germany is the cheapest (and probably the easiest) option from Luxembourg.
 Some rental companies to look into include:

 - McRent (this company has over 50 rental depots across Europe, so you don’t have to start and end your trip in the same city.)